George Jackson (Brookside): Criminal Injustice Storyline

 The story progresses with George's neighbour, Annabelle Collins (Doreen Sloane) paying the money to have him released on bail.
 George visits McArdle at the local pub and tries to reason with him, which results in George getting violently attacked.
 When McArdle later encounters George in a street, he warns him to accept any sentence given to him in court and promises to look out for his family's interests.
 George then saves a boy from drowning and the local newspapers brand him a hero.
 The incident gave George a new positive outlook as he goes to trial.
 Barry and Terry also try to make a deal with the police to implicate McArdle and help George - but they are later badly beaten for their interfering.
 George attends court in formal clothing provided by Paul Collins (Jim Wiggins).
 Despite all of this, George is found guilty and sentenced to eighteen months in prison.
+Keaveney believed that Marie and George's dynamic worked well through the storyline as she became an anchor of support for him.
+Keaveney told Eleanor Levy from Record Mirror that "they're very much in love, the relationship between us worked because although she was a nag, he needed that.
+Although George was very kind and straight and good, there was a kind of emotional weakness in him that needed someone as strong as Marie to keep him going.
+It was a lonely Christmas though."